 When strings rust, they lose tone completely, feel terrible, and will break very easily.
 To combat this, alloys like stainless steel, and even titanium have become commonplace to make long life strings without a polymer coating.
 They have exceptionally bright tone, unparalleled tensile strength, and a familiar feel, although due to the fact that they are very hard metals, they can accelerate fret wear – which is in my opinion, the biggest drawback of these strings.

-Final Thoughts on Long Life Strings
+Final Thoughts on The Best Long Life Strings

 Long life strings are great for players who hate having to change strings regularly (and are typically the go-to string style for 7 string players).
 While the initial purchase cost of long life strings is typically higher, the extended life usually makes them a better value proposition.